MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 An image can now be made from this container.
 This image will behave like a snapshot of the container and can be re-deployed many times.

 To create a new image run the following.
-This command instructs the Docker engine to create a new image named 'newcontainerimage' that will include all changes made to the 'deckerdemo' container.
+This command instructs the Docker engine to create a new image named 'newcontainerimage' that will include all changes made to the 'dockerdemo' container.

 ``` PowerShell
 docker commit dockerdemo newcontainerimage